LaDainian Tomlinson: Legacy and playing style

 At the time of his retirement, Tomlinson ranked fifth in NFL history in career rushing attempts (3,174) and yards (13,684), and second in career rushing touchdowns (145).
 He had 47 100-yard rushing games, and three 100-yard receiving games.
 He also ranked third for receptions by a running back, catching 624 passes for 4,772 yards and a further 17 touchdowns.
 Overall, he ranked fourth in career touches (3,798), fifth in yards from scrimmage (18,456), and third in total touchdowns (162).
 He was only the second player to rush for at least 13,000 yards and catch passes for at least 4,000 yards, following Payton.
 Completing his reputation as a versatile back, Tomlinson completed 8 of 12 passing attempts in his career for seven touchdowns and no interceptions.
 Only Payton, with eight, had more touchdown passes among non-quarterbacks in the Super Bowl era.
 His playoff performances were less impressive, as he was injured in 2007 and 2008 and only rushed for 100 yards once in ten postseason games.

 Chart showing Tomlinson's career touchdown tally after each game of his career.
 Rushing and receiving touchdowns are both included.

 Tomlinson was noted for consistently playing well against the Oakland Raiders.
 In nineteen games against them, he rushed for 2,055 yards, at an average of 108.2 yards per game, well above his career average of 80.5 yards per game.
 He also rushed for 22 touchdowns, caught four, and threw another three, in each case more than his total against any other single team.

 An elusive runner in the open field who would use stiff arms to break tackles, Tomlinson was also effective as a power back on inside runs.
 In goal-line situations, he would often leap directly over the line of scrimmage to score.
-He wore a distinctive dark visor for the majority of his career, to prevent migraines caused by stadiums lights; this benefitted him as it prevented defenders from reading his eyes.
+He wore a distinctive dark visor for the majority of his career, to prevent migraines caused by stadium lights; this benefitted him as it prevented defenders from reading his eyes.
 When scoring, Tomlinson would frequently perform his own "teardrop" celebration, placing his left hand behind his head and flipping the ball with his right.
 He was often known by his initials, L.T., a nickname he shared with Hall of Fame New York Giants linebacker Lawrence Taylor.